InstaPig/COMP0158/README.md

 It is consist of two type of language: 1.
 Python, 2.
 R

 ## Dataset
-The majority of dataset used in this project could be found in the Dataset folder.
+The majority of dataset used in this project could be found in the Dataset folder, except those files larger than 25MB.

+The original OSM historical data are all large files, the data could be download via GEOFABRIK.